 Chirk Castle, built to defend

-Started in 1295, Chirk Castle was one of several medieval marcher fortresses sited on the Welsh-English border to keep the Welsh under English rule.
+Started in the late 13th century, Chirk Castle was one of several medieval Marcher fortresses sited on the Welsh-English border to keep the Welsh under English rule.

 An imposing presence

 Chirk was never planned as a family home.
-When first constructed it was a military fortress, important enough for King Edward I to pay a personal visit during its construction in 1295.
-The King gave Roger Mortimer the Chirklands, suggested his own master-builder James of St. George (the builder of Harlech, Beaumaris, Caernarfon and Conwy castles) and may have even lent Roger Mortimer to money to build the castle.
+When first constructed it was a military fortress, apparently important enough for King Edward I to pay a personal visit during its construction.
+The King gave Roger Mortimer the Chirklands, probably suggested his own master-builder James of St. George (the builder of Harlech, Beaumaris, Caernarfon and Conwy castles) and may have even lent Roger Mortimer to money to build the castle.

 The location of Chirk Castle was carefully chosen to maximise its defensive capabilities.
 Constructed on a rocky escarpment at the head of the Ceiriog valley, the castle was also able to control the neighbouring Dee Valley and trade along the border.
 The courtyard well is 28.5 metres deep, but with only 300mm of water in the bottom could probably only support a garrison of 20-30 men.
 However, clever defences made up for the lack of manpower.